1930-1959 Timeline

 Graeme Smart with one of his Beechworth Taxis.

-After purchasing Tom Parkinson’s Taxi Licence, 20-year-old Graeme Smart starts his own taxi service in Beechworth, using his own car – a classic 1948 Chevrolet.
+After purchasing Tom Parkinson’s Taxi Licence, 20-year-old Yackandandah-born Graeme Victor Smart starts his own taxi service in Beechworth, using his own car – a classic 1948 Chevrolet.
 He soon adds a 1954 FJ Holden (above) which will become one of the six taxis servicing Beechworth.
 In 1957, Graeme will purchase three more taxi licences from Leo Kavanagh, giving him a total of four licences in the area.
-Graeme and his wife Lesley will go on to run their taxi business in the town for the next 20 years, juggling their other Beechworth businesses including (from the late 1960s) the Esso Service Station and petrol depot on Ford Street along with their transport and taxi services.
+Graeme and his wife Lesley – who marry in 1960 – will go on to run their taxi business in the town for the next 20 years, juggling their other Beechworth businesses including (from the late 1960s) the Esso Service Station and petrol depot on Ford Street along with their transport and taxi services.

 Two of Graeme Smart’s cars – Mercedes private hire car on the left and Holden taxi on the right – parked on Camp Street.
-In the background are the Milk Bar run by Eb Barnes and Charlie Bates Grocery Store
+In the background are the Milk Bar run by Ebenezer ‘Eb’ Barnes and Charlie Bates Grocery Store

 1954 – Jul 1